ThinkDataEd/curriculum/docs/unit1/lesson3.md

 9. :material-chat-outline:{title="Discussion"} Ask students:

-    100. What should each row represent? <span style="color:grey">***Each row should represent one observation, or one stick figure person in this case.***</span>
+    100. What should each row represent? <span style="color:grey">***Answer: Each row should represent one observation, or one stick figure person in this case.***</span>

-    100. What should each column represent? <span style="color:grey">***Each column should represent one variable.
+    100. What should each column represent? <span style="color:grey">***Answer: Each column should represent one variable.
 As you go down a column, all the values represent the same characteristic (e.g., Height).***</span>